Pank365/Pank365/README.md

 ## Software Engineer | U.S. Army Veteran | Systems Engineering

 Welcome to my GitHub!
-I'm currently completing my Bachelor of Science in Software Engineering at Southern New Hampshire University while building software solutions that combine disciplined engineering practices with real-world problem solving.
+I recently completed my Bachelor of Science in Software Engineering at Southern New Hampshire University while building software solutions that combine disciplined engineering practices with real-world problem solving.

 My professional background includes over 15 years supporting mission-critical operations, including service as a Patriot Missile Operator and Maintainer in the United States Army and more than a decade in public safety.
 Today, I'm focused on transitioning into Systems Engineering and Software Development supporting the U.S. Department of Defense and defense industry.